Zhenye-Na/npca/README.md

 The prgramming languages we use are Python and MATLAB.
 If you do not have access to MATLAB on your laptop.
 We advise you to install `Octave` instead.
 You can refer to [this](https://www.gnu.org/software/octave/download.html) webpage for installing.

 ## Experiments in paper
-In the paper, there are three major experiments:
+In the paper, there are two major experiments:
 - Toy example: 4-degree Polynomial Kernel PCA
 - Character Recognition (USPS Dataset)